jonnor/ESC-CNN-microcontroller/report/report.md

 The classes "jackhammer" and "drilling" were confused several times (in both directions), but these were often hard to distinguish by ear also.
 The system seemed to struggle with the "children playing" class.
-When not playing any sound, the GPU fan noise from the nearby computer was classified as "air conditioner" - which sounded pretty close.
+When not playing any sound, the GPU fan noise from the nearby machine-learning rig was classified as "air conditioner" - which the author can agree sounded pretty close.

 \newpage